Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/user-profile-api.md

 The User Profile API serves Amplitude user profiles, which include user properties, computed user properties, a list of cohort IDs of cohorts that the user is in, and recommendations.

-!!!note "Some features require Amplitude Recommend"
+!!!note "Some features require Amplitude Audiences"

-    To get cohort IDs or recommendation IDs, you must have a plan with Recommend.
+    To get cohort IDs or recommendation IDs, you must have a plan with Audiences.

 --8<-- "includes/postman.md"